bfontaine/g.js/README.md

 Installing
 ----------

-Download the latest version here, import the script:
+Download the latest version here, then import the script:

 Node:
 ```javascript